flatlining/blog/_drafts/compiling-the-docker-compose-binary-for-raspberry-pi.md

 tags: [linux,raspberry pi,arm,docker]
 ---

-We know the hassles of installing [docker](https://www.docker.com/) on a [Raspberry Pi](https://www.raspberrypi.org/) are mostly gone.
+Everyone knows the hassles of installing [docker](https://www.docker.com/) on a [Raspberry Pi](https://www.raspberrypi.org/) are mostly gone.

 Besides specialized distros like [dietpi](https://dietpi.com/) - where the installation is one command-line away - or [hypriot](https://blog.hypriot.com/) -, which comes with it preinstallled and optimized, the official documentation already includes instructions for using an official `arm` supported repository.

 If you consider: